Yale-Medicaid/medicaid-jama-hf-220075/README.md

 #### Analysis and Processing Scripts
 All code for this project is provided within the `code\` folder.

 Creation of the analytic table from administrative claims and enrollment data including health care outcomes and spending, patient characteristics were performed with Python.
 Figures were created with matplotlib.
-Coefficients for racial disparities were estimated by importing the analytic tables into Stata 16 and using reghdfe.
+Coefficients were estimated by importing the analytic tables into Stata 16 and using reghdfe.
 The estimation code can be found in the code\ folder where:
-1. `main_regressions.do`: Stata do file that runs the main regressions using `reghdfe` command for the follwing specifications:
+1. `main_regressions.do`: Stata do file that runs the main regressions using `reghdfe` command for the following specifications:
    -  No controls
    -  Adjusted for enrollee demographics
-   -  Adjusted for enrollee demograohics and health status
+   -  Adjusted for enrollee demographics and health status
 2. `main_regressions_with_provider_FE.do`: Stata do file that runs the main regressions using `reghdfe` command for the follwing specification:
-   -  Adjusted for enrollee demograohics, health status and usual source of care (i.e., provider fixed effect)
+   -  Adjusted for enrollee demographics, health status and usual source of care (i.e., provider fixed effects)

 A final .py file `adjuted_pvals.py` adjusts Stata produced p-values from `main_regressions_provider_FE.do` using the Benjamini-Hochberg procedue in `statsmodels'.